Evan-Coleman/Navius/docs/roadmaps/10-developer-experience.md

 # Developer Experience Roadmap

 ## Overview
-A pragmatic approach to developer experience for our Rust Axum backend, focusing on the essential capabilities needed for efficient development, debugging, and deployment in an AWS environment with Redis, Postgres, and Microsoft Entra integration.
+A pragmatic approach to developer experience for our Rust Axum backend, focusing on the essential capabilities needed for efficient development, debugging, and testing in a local environment that mirrors our production stack.

 ## Current State
-Our application needs fundamental developer experience improvements to accelerate development cycles, streamline testing, and ensure consistent deployment across environments.
+Our application needs fundamental developer experience improvements to accelerate development cycles, streamline testing, and ensure consistent development across environments.

 ## Target State
 A practical developer experience featuring:
 - Efficient local development workflow that mirrors production
 - Essential debugging and observability capabilities
 - Security-focused testing tools
-- Streamlined deployment process for AWS
 - Just enough documentation to onboard developers quickly

 ## Implementation Progress Tracking